 AFGE supports the bill and thanks Reps.
 Connolly, Maloney, and Hoyer for their leadership in protecting the public service from being politicized.

 AFGE is asking our members to urge their representatives to cosponsor H.R.
 8687, the Saving the Civil Service Act, to help fight this attack on dedicated public servants.
-Click here to tell your lawmakers to cosponsor the bill.

 The Saving the Civil Service Act would reverse this executive order by: